We’ve been in touch with a number of major UK and Ireland toy retailers to ask them to market toys in an inclusive way –

 Tell Tesco to keep up the good work and get the signs down:

 We’re thrilled that Toys R Us have committed to work towards marketing toys in a more inclusive way, and that this announcement generated so much media coverage and discussion of the issue of gendered toy marketing.
-We followed up with Toys R Us in May 2015 – read our letter.
+We also raised with them the issue of ‘boys’ and ‘girls’ filters on their website in December 2014.
+We followed up with Toys R Us in May 2015 – read our letter – and were thrilled to see Toys R Us drop gender filters from their website in 2015.
 Read all posts about Toys R Us.

 Let Toys R Us know what you think.